Henrique1201/Henrique1201/README.md

 </div>

 <div align="left" width="500px">
-  I'm deeply enthusiastic about delving into the world of Artificial Intelligence and Machine Learning, where I strive to unlock the potential of data and algorithms to create innovative solutions
+  I'm deeply enthusiastic about delving into the world of Artificial Intelligence and Machine Learning, where I strive to unlock the potential of data and algorithms to create innovative solutions.
 </div>

 <div>